G94/People-Counter-app-openvino/README.md

 # People-Counter-app-openvino
 This  project was developed on the [Intel Edge for Iot Developers Nanodegree](https://www.udacity.com/course/intel-edge-ai-for-iot-developers-nanodegree--nd131).

-The pretrained models were downloaded from thie tensorflow zoo [repository](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
+The pretrained models were downloaded from the tensorflow zoo [repository](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), which provide with a wide variety of models and its implementations.

 ## Explaining Custom Layers
 The process behind converting custom layers involves

 The main potential reasons for handling custom layers are:
 - Layers that are not recognised by openvino are going to throw an error in some point of the process.